translatorswb/TWB-MT-fastapi/README.md

 # TWB-MT-fastapi

-API for serving machine translation models.
+REST API for serving machine translation models in production.

-It can run three types of translation systems:
+It can serve three types of translation systems:
 - [ctranslate2](https://github.com/OpenNMT/CTranslate2) models
 - Certain transformer-based models models provided through [huggingface](https://huggingface.co/).
     - OPUS and OPUS-big models of [Helsinki-NLP](https://huggingface.co/Helsinki-NLP)
     - [NLLB](https://huggingface.co/docs/transformers/v4.28.1/en/model_doc/nllb) (Multilingual)
     - [M2M100](https://huggingface.co/docs/transformers/model_doc/m2m_100) (Multilingual)
-- Custom translators specified as a python module (Experimental)
+- Custom e.g. rule-based translators specified as a python module (Experimental)

-Model specifications need to go in `config.json`.

 ## Model configuration

+Model specifications for TWB-MT-fastapi need to be provided in the `config.json` file.
+The configuration file enables users to specify the desired translation models, settings, pre and postprocessors they wish to use.
+Make sure to follow the guidelines in the documentation while configuring the models to ensure smooth integration.

 ### Configuration file syntax

 API configuration file (`config.json`) is where we specify the models to load and their pipeline.
 It is a JSON format file containing a dictionary `languages` and a list `models`.
 Languages is just an (optional) mapping between language codes (e.g. `en`) and language names (e.g. English). `model` lists the model configurations as dictionaries.
-An minimal example of configuration file:
+A minimal example of configuration file for serving an OPUS-big English-to-Turkish model:

 ```
 {
   "languages": {
     "en": "English",
-    "fr": "French",
     "tr": "Turkish"
   },
   "models": [